kuznetckiy/Geoscan_Lite_eng/catapult.rst

    Installation of the carriage

-.. attention:: Before each start of the UAV make sure that the carriage slides on the rails without clinging to the joints of parts of the launcher.
+.. attention:: Before every launch, make sure that the carriage slides on the rails without clinging.

-9) Move the carriage down until it locks in the lock.
+9) Move the carriage down until it locks in the rear (you should hear 2 clicks).
-10) Insert the safety pin into the starting mechanism.
+10) Insert the safety pin into the launch mechanism.

 .. figure:: _static/_images/catapult8.png
    :align: center